 The patches are not itchy or uncomfortable for the newborn; they are just difficult to remove.
 This is where coconut oil comes in.

-Apply some coconut oil directly in the baby’s hair to the affected areas and let it sit for 10-20 minutes.
-Then use a soft baby brush to remove the crusty area.
+Apply some coconut oil directly in the baby’s scalp or to the affected areas of baby’s delicate skin and let it sit for 10-20 minutes.
+Then use a soft brush to gently comb the flaky scalp.
 Be very gentle.

 Rinse with lukewarm water.
 You may have to repeat.
 Just remember to be gentle and don’t scrub the affected area.